moehach/blog/_posts/2020-08-19-the-elements-of-design.md

 Positive and negative space are dependent on one another because changing one will affect the other.

 Some people use "form" to refer to the three-dimensional quality of an object, but I recommend you shy away from that definition.
 You can achieve three-dimensional depth by adding volume to shape or object, but not by applying form.
 Form can be both three dimensional and two dimensional.
-There will always be "form" as long as there is positive and negative space.
+There will always be form as long as there is positive and negative space.

 ![Form in space is hard to represent but you can think about form as positive or non-white space](/assets/images/design-element/4.png "Form")